ben-jacobson/Remora-STM32F4xx-W5500/README.md

 Software PWM is still WIP, please use Hardware PWM for the time being.

 # Hardware PWM
 Hardware PWM is available on wide variety of pins depending on your hardware target.
-Please see the tables below and select the appropriate pin.
+Please see the tables below, when setting up your config.txt file, you may choose from the list below.
 Specific STM32 Timers and Channels have been allocated by the module but there are limitations to note:
-- Any two PWM pins on the same timer (TIMx) will share the same frequency, this frequency will be revert to the last pin you defined in your config.txt
+- Any two PWM pins on the same timer (TIMx) will share the same frequency, this frequency should revert to the last pin you defined in your config.txt
-- If you don't specify the frequency in your config.txt, the default is TODO
+- If you don't specify the period in your config.txt, the default is 200
-- The number of PWM pins avaialble is limited by your hardware target, but also a maximum of 12 PWM pins.
+- The number of PWM pins available will be limited by your remora-eth-3.0 component, which by default is 4.
+You can lift this limit by changing both remora-eth-3.h file and configuration.h file, make sure these match.
+You will need 2 variables for each PWM, first for the duty cycle and another for the variable period should you wish to use that.
 - All PWM pins will have their own dedicated and adjustable duty cycle/period.
 All PWM is variable duty cycle enabling you to create fixed or variable depending on how you configure your HAL.
-- All PWM timers are 16 bits wide, allowing for enough fine control for things like spindle speed controls.
+- All PWM timers are either 16 or 32 bits wide depending on which TIMx is used, this is more than enough for very fine control over PWM.

-TODO - documentation seems to indicate max 8 PWM and this is shared with RCServo?
-Go back and read the docs. https://remora-docs.readthedocs.io/en/latest/configuration/Setup-Config-File.html#pwm

 **Nucleo F446RE:**
 | GPIO | Timer | Channel |